zptr1/stck/IDEAS.md

 ## Compile-Time Statements

-Compile-time statmeents would let you to make various operations at compile-time, such as including or excluding code during compilation depending on certain conditions or not letting the program compile at all if the certain condition failed.
+Compile-time statements would let you to make various operations at compile-time, such as including or excluding code during compilation depending on certain conditions or states of the constants or not letting the program compile at all if the certain condition failed.

 Compile-time conditions
 ```